Kriss-Kross33/gamez_hub/README.md

 # gamez_hub
-A flutter application about video games powered by TheGamesDb API.
+A flutter application to showcase video games powered by TheGamesDb API.